telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/appearance/expand-list-item-background.md

 ---
 title: Expand Backgrounds of Long List Items
 page_title: Expand Backgrounds of Long List Items | Kendo UI DropDownList
-description: "Learn how to expand the background of long list items in Kendo UI ComboBox, AutoComplete, DropDownList, and MultiSelect widgets."
+description: "Learn how to expand the background of long list items in the Kendo UI ComboBox, AutoComplete, DropDownList, and MultiSelect widgets."
 previous_url: /controls/editors/dropdownlist/how-to/expand-list-item-background
 slug: howto_expand_background_longlist_items_dropdownlist
 ---

 # Expand Backgrounds of Long List Items

-To see the example, refer to the article on [expanding the background of long list items in Kendo UI DropDownLists]({% slug howto_expand_background_longlist_items_combobox %}).
+To see the example, refer to the article on [expanding the background of long list items in Kendo UI ComboBoxes]({% slug howto_expand_background_longlist_items_combobox %}).

 ## See Also